dcsimg

 You’re covered by the homeowner’s TV Licence if they have one, but only if you live in the same building, like a shared flat or house.
 If you live in self-contained accommodation, such as a separate flat or annex, you need your own separate licence.

-If you don't not watch TV channels on any TV service, watch live TV on streaming services, or use BBC iPlayer* (this includes recording and downloading, on any device), you don't need a licence.
+If you do not watch TV channels on any TV service, watch live TV on streaming services, or use BBC iPlayer* (this includes recording and downloading, on any device), you don't need a licence.

 If you’re sure you don’t need a licence, please let us know.